vppillai/h3Docs/system/wifiprov/docs/configuration.md

     -  TCP Socket Number:
         - User configuration for TCP Server Socket.
         - Defult port number is 6666.
-       TCP Socket port number is used by Mobile Applicaiton and JSON.
+<br>TCP Socket port number is used by Mobile Applicaiton and JSON.